-From China's Dragon Boat Festival to Thailand’s famous water festival Songkran to India’s explosively colorful Holi to Easter in the Philippines, Asia is home to numerous incredible festivals that provide visitors an opportunity to immerse themselves in the country’s culture and experience it like a native.
-Here’s our favorite seven that are absolutely worth the trip and learn a little bit about Asia's captivating culture and history along the way.
+From China's Dragon Boat Festival to Thailand’s famous water festival Songkran to India’s explosively colorful Holi, Asia is home to numerous incredible festivals that provide visitors an opportunity to immerse themselves in the country’s culture and experience it like a native.
+Check out our top seven festivals below that are absolutely worth the trip and learn a little bit about Asia's captivating culture and history along the way.

 Officially known as Songkran, this Buddhist festival marks the beginning of the traditional Thai New Year and celebrates purification and new beginnings.
 It is also arguably the largest water fight in the world.
 Songkran promises locals and tourists alike a day or two of wet, rowdy fun as friends and complete strangers splash each other with water.

 If you’re in Thailand during the festival, be prepared for crowds of people roaming around throwing buckets of water, using water pistols, and even dousing people from moving vehicles.
 White talc is also thrown in copious amounts so be sure to dress appropriately.
 We also highly recommend waterproof bags for your electronics if you’re going to be walking the streets.
-The festival officially runs for three days starting on Friday, April 13, 2018.
+The festival runs for three days in April.
 Book your stay in Bangkok to live the festival like a local!

 Easter (The Philippines)

-Arguably one of the world’s most colorful affairs, Holi celebrates the end of winter and the beginning of spring.
+Holi celebrates the end of winter and the beginning of spring...with lots of color!
 These days, this ancient Hindu religious festival is more a time for fun than religious observance.
-On the eve of Holi, bonfires are lit to symbolize good overcoming evil, and crowds may sing and dance on the streets near the bonfires.
-On the day itself, people of all ages go into the streets and play with colored powder and water.
+People of all ages go into the streets and play with colored powder and water.
 Anyone and everyone is fair game – in the spirit of celebration.
 Indoors, only dry powder is used to smear each other's faces.
 Primarily observed in northern India, Nepal, and other regions of the world with significant populations of Hindus or people of Indian origin, this festival is sure to enchant and delight even the most sullen of people.
 The great Indian festival lasts for a day and a night, starting in the evening of the Full Moon Day in the month of Falgun.
 It is celebrated with the name Holika Dahan or Choti Holi on first evening of the festival and the following day is called Holi.
 Next year, the festival falls in March.
 In Pune, India, special Holi parties will be held around the city, so make sure to plan where you'll be celebrating as any event is sure to be jam-packed (but that's the fun of it!).